-Dame Therese Walsh DNZM CMInstD
+Dame Therese Walsh DNZM CFInstD

 Dame Therese Walsh is Chair of Air New Zealand Ltd and ASB Bank Ltd, and a Director of Antarctica New Zealand.
 She is a former Director of Contact Energy Ltd, Television New Zealand Ltd, NZX Ltd., Save the Children NZ, the Wellington Regional Stadium Trust and New Zealand Cricket.
 She was Pro Chancellor of Victoria University of Wellington from 2018 to 2021 and served on the Council since 2016.
 In her professional capacity, Dame Therese was Head of New Zealand for the ICC 2015 Cricket World Cup, Chief Operating Officer for Rugby New Zealand 2011 Ltd and CFO for New Zealand Rugby.
 For her services to sport, she was made a Dame Companion of the New Zealand Order of Merit in 2015.
 She was named the supreme winner of the Women of Influence Awards 2013 and awarded a Sir Peter Blake Trust Leadership Award in 2014.
-She is a Fellow of the Institute of Chartered Accountants and a Chartered Member of the Institute of Directors.
+She is a Fellow of the Institute of Chartered Accountants and a Chartered Fellow of the Institute of Directors.

 Abby Foote CFInstD

 Abby Foote is a professional director with over 12 years’ governance experience, including publicly listed and Crown companies.
-Abby has recently stepped down as the Chair of Z Energy Limited and is currently a Director of Freightways Limited, Sanford Limited and KMD Brands Limited.
+Abby has recently stepped down as the Chair of Z Energy Limited and is currently Chair of Christchurch City Holdings Limited a Director of Freightways Limited, Sanford Limited and KMD Brands Limited.
 Abby’s previous governance roles include TVNZ, Museum of New Zealand Te Papa Tongarewa, Transpower New Zealand, Livestock Improvement Corporation (LIC) and the New Zealand Local Government Funding Agency (LGFA).
 Abby holds qualifications in both law and accounting with a professional background focused on corporate finance and commercial transactions.
 Abby is a Chartered Fellow of the New Zealand Institute of Directors.